 Lava in Halema`uma`u crater overflowed the crater's ledge in October 2012 [Video: Lava in Hawaiian Volcano Reaches Highest Recorded Level], and lava reached the ocean in November [Video: Hawaii's Kilauea Volcano Spills Lava into the Sea] when it flooded the ledge of the crater.
 Lava flowed over the ledge again in January 2013 and continues to flow into the ocean, according to USGS.

-To date (as of February 2013), the volcano has destroyed more than 200 homes and other structures and frequently damages local utilities and roads.
+The volcano has destroyed hundreds of homes and other structures and frequently damages local utilities and roads.
 Activity at the summit and along the rift zones can be observed online through webcams placed within the caldera, and information on Kilauea’s activity is updated daily on the USGS website.

 Staff writer Becky Oskin contributed to this article.

 Stay up to date on the latest science news by signing up for our Essentials newsletter.